aviv187/users-test/README.md

 - The app was tested only on Chrome.
 - In the task it was asked to refresh the users list every 3s, but because I worked with firebase realtime database it was redundant.
+- For now there is no data validation on email.

 ## Run Locally